-Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and will preferentially call an object's iter_getitem (Coconut-specific magic method, preferred) or getitem (general Python magic method), if they exist.
+Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and will preferentially call an object's iter_getitem (always used if available) or getitem (only used if the object is a collections.abc.Sequence).
 Coconut's iterator slicing is also optimized to work well with all of Coconut's built-in objects, only computing the elements of each that are actually necessary to extract the desired slice.

+'''

-map(x -> x2, range(10100))\$[-1] |> print
+map(x -> x2, range(10100))$[-1] |> print

+'''